 as a semi-autonomous subsidiary of the then Rhode Island Port Authority,

-now the Rhode Island Economic Development Corporation to operate and
+now the Rhode Island Commerce Corporation to operate and

 maintain the state's airport system.
 The powers of the corporation are

 vested in its seven-member board of directors, six of whom are